wordup-dev/wordup-example-project/README.md

 ## GitHub Actions

-You can setup an automatic CI workflow with GitHub Actions, so that your theme will be published automatically to your private WordPress theme/plugin directory on Wordup.
+You can set up an automatic CI workflow with GitHub Actions, so that your theme will be published automatically to your private WordPress theme/plugin directory on Wordup.

 Under `.github/workflows/wordup.yml` you can see the basic workflow.
 Don't forget to setup the corresponding secret `WORDUP_PROJECT_AUTH_TOKEN` in your GitHub settings of your repository.